On the Diversity-Multiplexing Tradeoff of Unconstrained Multiple-Access Channels: Summary and Further Research

 \section{Summary and Further Research}

-This work investigates the DMT of the unconstrained multiple-access channels.
-For the case $N\ge \lf(K+1\ri)M-1$ an explicit upper bound on the optimal DMT of IC's for any multiplexing-gain tuple is presented.
-The upper bound coincides with the optimal DMT of multiple-access channels for finite constellations.
+This work studies the DMT of the unconstrained multiple-access channel.
+For $N\ge \lf(K+1\ri)M-1$ an explicit upper bound on the optimal DMT of IC's for any multiplexing-gain tuple is presented.
+The upper bound coincides with the optimal DMT of finite constellations, for the multiple-access channel .
 A transmission scheme that attains this upper bound is also introduced and analyzed.

-For the case $N< \lf(K+1\ri)M-1$ an upper bound on the optimal DMT of IC's is derived.
+In the case $N< \lf(K+1\ri)M-1$ an upper bound on the optimal DMT of IC's is derived.
 For the general case this upper bound remains in the form of a maximization problem.
-This maximization problem depends on $|s|$, the number of IC's pulled together, where $1\le |s|\le K$, and on the average number of dimensions per channel use for each user.
+This maximization problem depends on $|s|$, the number of IC's pulled together for $1\le |s|\le K$, and on the average number of dimensions per channel use for each user.
 On the other hand for finite constellations the maximization depends only on the number of users pulled together.
 Hence, finding the upper bound on the optimal DMT of IC's is more involved.
-For the symmetric case, where all users transmit with the same multiplexing gain, an explicit upper bound on the optimal DMT of IC's is presented for the case $N<\lf(K+1\ri)M-1$.
+In the symmetric case, where all users transmit with the same multiplexing gain, an explicit upper bound on the optimal DMT of IC's is presented for $N<\lf(K+1\ri)M-1$.
 By using this upper bound, it is shown that IC's are suboptimal compared to finite constellations in this case.

-While this work presents a transmission scheme that attains the optimal DMT for the case $N\ge \lf(K+1\ri)M-1$, for the case $N<\lf(K+1\ri)M-1$ the upper bound on the optimal DMT of IC's is attained only for some cases.
-For instance whenever $N=1$, orthogonalization attains the optimal DMT of IC's in the symmetric case.
-Also for $K=2$, $M=2$ and $N=3$, the transmission scheme presented in this paper attains the upper bound on the optimal DMT of IC's in the symmetric case.
-However, finding a transmission scheme that attains the upper bound on the optimal DMT for all $N< \lf(K+1\ri)M-1$, remains an open problem even in the symmetric case. \begin{appendices}
+While this work presents a transmission scheme that attains the optimal DMT for $N\ge \lf(K+1\ri)M-1$, for the case $N<\lf(K+1\ri)M-1$ the upper bound on the optimal DMT of IC's is attained only for some cases.
+For instance whenever $N=1$, orthogonalization attains the optimal DMT of IC's for the symmetric case.
+Also for $K=2$, $M=2$ and $N=3$, the transmission scheme presented in this paper attains the upper bound on the optimal DMT of IC's for the symmetric case.
+However, finding a transmission scheme that attains the upper bound on the optimal DMT for all $N< \lf(K+1\ri)M-1$, remains an open problem even for the symmetric case. \begin{appendices}